spawnmarvel/azure-automation-bicep-and-labs/README.md

    * Unlike most of the Azure training and labs, relatively-little day-to-day work takes place within the web console.

-# View Extra-linux-vm and all things Linux and Bash
+##### View Extra-linux-vm and all things Linux and Bash

+This became a big repos, I need Linux, hahaha

 https://github.com/spawnmarvel/azure-automation/tree/main/azure-extra-linux-vm